-More Cash Flows, More Options?
-The Effect of Cash Windfalls on Small Firms
+More Money, More Options?
+The Effect of Cash Windfalls on Entrepreneurial Activities in Small Businesses

 JEL Classification: G32, L26, M13